Mustache-Games/counter-tester-plugin/README.md

 ---

-**Happy testing!** This console survived hundreds of runs during #5398 development and is now the fastest way to confirm everything works before merge.
+**Happy testing!** This console survived hundreds of runs during #5398 development and is now the fastest way to confirm everything works in staging.
 Touch-friendly, streak-smart, and zero setup.
 Enjoy! 🚀

 ---

 > As a game developer, I lack deep TypeScript/JavaScript expertise in this codebase.
 > As a student, I have limited time to properly learn new technologies.
 > This implementation was created with AI assistance to bridge these constraints.